-The MSBA program community is rigorous, and includes plenty of room for all manner of growth.
+The MSBA program is rigorous and includes plenty of room for all manner of growth.
 Rooted in a creative and collaborative approach to understanding the intersection of business and analytics, you will enjoy a fun and safe environment in which to experiment with different experiences, roles, and hands-on challenges.
 Working with faculty who are committed to your success, in just one year you will develop both a skillset and a network that will last you a lifetime.
+Hear directly from our students as they share their MSBA experience in a recent webinar.

 Class Profile Snapshot